 I have a most favorite recipe for the real-deal cheesecake.
 And it is beyond words delicious.
-I also have a recipe for an over-the-top no-bake cheesecake that graces our house on Halloween.
-Fantastic.
-Chocolate Caramel Cheesecake?
-Check.
-Brownie Mosaic Cheesecake?
-Got it.

 But until now, I’ve never had a recipe for a no-fail Cheesecake Bar recipe.
 While authentic cheesecakes have their place, sometimes I don’t want to mess with a water bath, risk of cracked cheesecake tops, extra-long baking times, meticulous instructions.
 Fussy, fussy, fussy.